ufcvirtual/edx-platform/docs/en_us/course_authors/source/running_course/course_grades.rst

 Interpret a Score Histogram
 ===================================================

 The histogram of scores for a selected problem provides the following information.

    .. image:: ../Images/score_histogram_callouts.png
-     :alt: Graph of the number of students who got different scores for a selected problem
+     :alt: Histogram with indicators for the number of students scored value and the x-axis numbers that indicate plotted scores

 * The x-axis indicates the number of points that students can receive for the problem, unweighted.
 Although decimal values are marked on the x-axis, each